-The program in Physiology prepares students for a career in original research, teaching, and applied physiology.
+Our doctoral program in physiology prepares your for a career in original research, teaching and applied physiology.

 The program emphasizes both extensive training in molecular, cellular, and systems physiology and intensive training in current topics in physiological research.
-Students can pursue research in the following areas: neurobiology, cardiovascular, cellular, exercise, environmental, pulmonary, and renal physiology.
+Students can pursue research in neurobiology, cardiovascular, cellular, gastrointestinal, and renal physiology.
 The program offers training in the laboratories of an exceptional departmental research faculty.
 Students also have the opportunity to pursue collaborative research in other related departments or areas of the university.

-Graduate students typically come directly from a four-year college program and usually have majored in biology or chemistry, although some matriculate after having worked in industry, served in the Peace Corps, or had other non-academic experiences.
-Most enter the program to train for a career in research and teaching at a college, university, or professional school, but graduates also find employment in government or industrial laboratories.
+Graduate students typically come directly from a four-year college program having majored in biology, chemistry, physics or engineering, although some matriculate after having worked in industry or had other non-academic experiences.
+Many enter the program to train for a career in research and teaching at a college, university, or professional school, but graduates also find employment in government or industrial laboratories.

-The goal of the Ph.D. program is to produce graduates who are well founded in the principles of organ system and cellular physiology, able to perform original research of high quality in specialized areas of physiology, and competent as teachers of physiology.
+The goal of the PhD program in physiology is to produce graduates who are well founded in the principles of organ system and cellular physiology, able to perform original research of high quality in specialized areas of physiology, and competent as teachers of physiology.

-For students entering the Physiology program from the Interdisciplinary Graduate Program in Biomedical Sciences, the following courses are required:
+For students entering the Physiology program from the PhD Program in Biomedical Sciences (PPBS), the following courses are required:

 Elective courses provide opportunities for advanced education in specialized areas relevant to the student's thesis research and advanced general education.
-Courses offered by the Department of Physiology and Biophysics include advanced topics in physiology or biophysics, research seminars, and colloquia.
-Courses in other disciplines may be elected by the student in consultation with the student's Thesis Advisor.
+Courses may be selected by the student in consultation with the student's Thesis Advisor.
 Some suggested elective courses include (some of these are not available every year; other courses are also possible):

 The Department requires a grade of at least 'B' in all required course work in Physiology.
 Failure to meet this requirement in a single course results in a probationary period; multiple failures may lead to dismissal from the program.
 A grade of 'C' in courses outside the Department is acceptable provided that it represents passing performance in the view of the department concerned.
 The Graduate School also requires that the student's overall average be maintained at least at the 'B' level.
 The Department does not accept the grade of Satisfactory/Unsatisfactory and discourages the use of "Incomplete" for graduate courses.

-The oral defense of thesis is scheduled after the candidate's Thesis Committee, the Department and the Outside Reader have approved the thesis.
+The oral defense of thesis is scheduled after the candidate's Thesis Committee and the Department have approved the thesis.
 The thesis is presented to the Graduate Faculty in a seminar followed by an oral defense.

-The candidate for graduate work in Physiology should have demonstrated above-average academic performance, especially in mathematics, inorganic, organic and physical chemistry, physics and biology.
+The candidate for graduate work in Physiology should have demonstrated above-average academic performance.
 Entry into the program is contingent upon award of the baccalaureate degree.

-Applicants generally enter the Physiology and Biophysics Ph.D.
-Program after one year in the Ph.D.
-Program in Biomedical Sciences (PPBS).
+Applicants generally enter the Physiology PhD program after one year in the PhD Program in Biomedical Sciences (PPBS).

-The Interdisciplinary Admissions Committee evaluates these credentials, conducts interviews with promising candidates, and makes offers of admission.
-This offer normally carries with it financial support in the form of a graduate assistantship and tuition scholarship.
-During this interdisciplinary year, applicants to the physiology PhD program choose a Thesis Advisor in the Department and are evaluated by the Physiology and Biophysics Graduate Affairs Committee, which makes offers of admission to the program.
-This offer normally carries with it financial support in the form of a research assistantship and tuition scholarship.
+An Interdisciplinary Admissions Committee evaluates these credentials, conducts interviews with promising candidates, and makes offers of admission.
+This offer normally includes financial support in the form of a graduate assistantship and tuition scholarship.
+During this interdisciplinary year, applicants to the physiology PhD program choose a Thesis Advisor in the Department and are evaluated by the Graduate Affairs Committee.
+On admission to the Department, students normally receive financial support in the form of a research assistantship and tuition scholarship.